Does Entity Abstraction Help Generative Transformers Reason?: Related Work

-Besides entity knowledge, other types of explicit information has also been given to Transformer models. \citet{levine2019sensebert} trained a BERT-like model to learn word senses.
+Besides entity knowledge, other types of explicit information has also been given to language models.
+Prior work by \citet{swayamdipta-etal-2018-syntacticPredictionImproves,eriguchi-etal-2017-learningToParseImprovesNMT,nadejde-etal-2017-predictingCCG-improvesNMT} tried incorporating syntax information into language models by introducing an auxiliary loss to the model.
+Results show that models trained to also predict syntactic information achieved stronger performances on various tasks such as PropBank semantics and Neural Machine Translation.
+Inspired by this work, we also introduce an auxiliary loss but to predict entity types, and with an application towards reasoning tasks.
+Also working with syntax information, \citet{sundararaman2019syntaxInputTransformers} incorporated POS tags into the input embedding of a BERT model.
+Results show improved BLEU score on machine translation and higher accuracy than baselines on the GLUE benchmark \citep{wang2018glue}.
+Similarly, \citet{sachan2020syntaxtreeTransformers} augmented a pre-trained BERT model with a syntax graph neural network in order to encode syntax trees.
+Their results show that the quality of the trees are highly tied to the performance boost observed. \citet{levine2019sensebert} trained a BERT-like model to learn word senses.
 They gave their model access to WordNet supersenses at the input level and as an additional training loss.
-They achieve better performance than other baselines on the SemEval Word Sense Disambiguation task \citep{raganato2017wordsense}.
-In addition, \citet{moosavi2020predicate-argument-augment} propose to improve robustness to data biases by augmenting the training data with predicate-argument structures.
+They achieve better performance than other baselines on the SemEval Word Sense Disambiguation task \citep{raganato2017wordsense}. \citet{moosavi2020predicate-argument-augment} propose to improve robustness to data biases by augmenting the training data with predicate-argument structures.
 They train a BERT-base model \citep{devlin2018bert} with PropBank-style semantic role labeling \citep{shi2019propbank} on MultiNLI \citep{williams2017multiNLI} and SWAG \citep{zellers2018swag} datasets.
 Their results show that incorporating predicate-argument structure in the input sequence (only during training) makes the model more robust to adversarial examples in MultiNLI.
-Furthermore, \citet{sachan2020syntaxtreeTransformers} ask if syntax trees can help Transformers to better extract information.
-They augmented a pre-trained BERT model with a syntax graph neural network in order to encode syntaxt trees and measure the performance of their model against a BERT model on various tasks.
-Their results showed that the quality of the trees are highly tied to the performance boost observed.
 More recently, \citet{porada2021ConceptInject} extended a RoBERTa model \citep{liu2019roberta} with hypernym abstraction based on WordNet to evaluate the plausibility of events.
-Their model is able to better predict human plausibility judgement than other RoBERTa baselines. \textbf{Although different in application, all these prior works leverage the general idea of explicitly giving more abstract knowledge to Transformer models, hence showing how flexible and generic this strategy can be.} We take a similar approach with entity types, but in the hope of improving the reasoning skills of our baseline model.
+Their model is able to better predict human plausibility judgement than other RoBERTa baselines. \textbf{Although different in application, all these prior works leverage the general idea of explicitly giving more abstract knowledge to language models, hence showing how flexible and generic this strategy can be.} We take a similar approach with entity types, but in the hope of improving the reasoning skills of our baseline model.

 A flurry of recent work has also examined ways to augment TLMs with entities from external knowledge bases \citep{zhang2019ernie, peters2019knowbert, fevry2020EaE, verga2020FaE}.
 However, most of the time, these solutions rely on external components such as knowledge graphs with pre-trained entity embeddings, and/or an additional memory.
 While they often use entity linking as a way to perform co-reference resolution, they do not incorporate higher level of abstractions such as entity types like we do here.